mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 ``````````````````````````````````````````````````

 If the driver implements CMAP specification, verify that a
-ConnectionCreated CMAP event have been published.
+PoolCleared CMAP event have been published.
 Otherwise verify that
 `connections.totalCreated` serverStatus value has increased by 1 using the same client that was used for test operation.